-For a secure seal, apply thread sealant to the fitting threads, according to manufacturer's instructions.
+For a secure seal, apply Permatex PX56521 or equivalent thread sealant to the fitting threads, according to the manufacturer's instructions.
 Do not use Teflon tape as a thread sealer, as small particles of the tape may break off and block the small air passages in the torch.